The Early Worm Gets the Bird: Reception

 Motion Picture Exhibitor (Jan 24, 1940): "The little bird doesn't believe the story, wants to find out for himself, is caught by the bad fox, and then saved by the little worm, all of which is familiar, but made in the better Schlesinger vein.
 Good."

 Motion Picture Herald (Oct 10, 1943): "A sidelight on the old adage, this Leon Schlesinger cartoon suggests that a bird can't be too careful."

 Home media

-The cartoon has not been officially released on DVD.
+The cartoon has never been officially released on DVD or Blu-ray.
 However, it was included in the Golden Age of Looney Tunes LaserDisc/videocassette series.
 Additionally, it can often be found on low-quality VHS tapes and DVDs of various public domain cartoons, since the copyright on this film has not been renewed.